Avoiding Lead in 💊 Supplements/ Vitamins

 Introduction:

 Don’t just trust a supplement brand because they “seem clean” or natural or even organic (organic does NOT NECESSARILY mean less heavy metals)!
 A great thing to do is to is ask for a recent third party (not a document the company created) Certificate of Analysis (COA) that includes heavy metal analysis.
-That will be explained more, below the list of brands.
+That will be explained more below.
 Also, beware of companies who say things like “third party tested for heavy metals” but don’t share the actual test results.

 This post may contain Amazon Associates affiliate links, that I may earn small amounts from.
 See the bottom of this page for more details.